AfsheenMaroof/ABSA-for-service-Industry/README.md

 -- Spacy
 -- NLTK (WordNet)

-This repository contains all the codes required for Aspect Based Sentiment Analysis, for service Industry
+This repository contains all the codes and dataset required for Aspect Based Sentiment Analysis, for service Industry